EPCCed/archer2-cpp/lectures/algorithms-lambdas-traits/README.md

 # Real example

-Then we can then provide a specialised defintion for all the types we can handle:
+Then we can then provide a specialised definition for all the types we can handle:

 ```C++